Even experienced players often don’t know what Netrake is, nor how it is calculated

 The more Rakeback a player receives from the poker room through the usual VIP system and promotions, the smaller the profit margin for the affiliate.
 Even if a promotion is based on a player’s Netrake, the affiliate would not have to pay out anything to the player, but would still make a loss.

-In the long-term, Netrake is always a plus for players, especially those having just joined a poker room or those who switch from site to site to join numerous promotions, constantly depositing and withdrawing funds.
+In the long term, the Netrake is always positive for players, especially those who have just joined a poker room or those who switch from site to site to join numerous promotions, constantly depositing and withdrawing funds.